-The Food Dye Law
+The Food Dye Law Nobody Knows About

 The Law Nobody Knows About

 Two years ago, California passed a law banning six synthetic food dyes from schools, unanimously.
 Every person in the Senate voted that it belongs nowhere in school due to its effects seen on children’s brains.
 But nobody has to act on it for ANOTHER two years.
 And almost no parent in California has heard of it, or knows to act before it is mandatory in schools.
-Leaving children to keep eating them for four years after it was found to be harmful enough to ban.
+Leaving children to keep eating them for FOUR years after it was found to be harmful enough to ban.

 No newsletter.
 No announcement.
-No PTA email.
+No email.
 Just crickets, as parents continue to bring Red 40 frosted donuts to classroom birthday parties and fundraising events with the best intentions and zero information.

 A plate full of love, temporary mouth pleasure, and long term damage.

 I've been trying to change that at my sons' school.
 And what I've learned in the process says as much about how communities receive information as it does about food dye.
+The objections still catch me off guard.

 Who Goes First